CakeCrusher/mimicbot/README.md

 ## Todo
 (Feel free to contribute)
 - [x] Incorporate github actions to run the pytest tests.
+- [ ] Enable bots to mention users in the channel.
 - [ ] More error handling.
 - [ ] Linux support.
 - [ ] Add linting.